danhnguyen123/azure-function-terraform/README.md

 ### Terraform structure

-We will provision some Azure resources (we also put Terraform file ib separated module folder for each resources):
+We will provisioning some Azure resources (we also put Terraform file ib separated module folder for each resources):

-* [Azure Function App](./terraform/modules/function_app): Provision Azure Function App and some resources for it
+* [Azure Function App](./terraform/modules/function_app): Provisioning Azure Function App and some resources for it
-* [Azure Key Vault](./terraform/modules/key_vault): Provision Azure Key Vault, we will store sensitive credentials and expose them to environment variables in Azure Function
+* [Azure Key Vault](./terraform/modules/key_vault): Provisioning Azure Key Vault, we will store sensitive credentials and expose them to environment variables in Azure Function
-* [Azure Storage Account](./terraform/modules/storage_account): Provision Azure Storage Account to store file, we also grant permssion Azure Fuction App to communicate with Storage Account by identidy
+* [Azure Storage Account](./terraform/modules/storage_account): Provisioning Azure Storage Account to store file, we also grant permssion Azure Fuction App to communicate with Storage Account by identidy
-* [Azure Eventgrid](./terraform/modules/event_grid): Provision Azure Eventgrid topic and subscription, the subscription will trigger function [my_eventgrid_trigger](./src/exchange-rate-crawler/my_eventgrid_trigger)
+* [Azure Eventgrid](./terraform/modules/event_grid): Provisioning Azure Eventgrid topic and subscription, the subscription will trigger function [my_eventgrid_trigger](./src/exchange-rate-crawler/my_eventgrid_trigger)

 ```bash